cnabio/duffle/docs/101-claims.md

     - This is accompanied by running the `upgrade` path in the bundle
 - Given an installation's name, mark the claim as deleted.
     - This is accompanied by running the `uninstall` path in the bundle
-    - XXX: DO we want to allow the implementing system to remove the claim from it's database (e.g. helm delete --purge) or remain silent on this matter?
+    - XXX: Do we want to allow the implementing system to remove the claim from its database (e.g. helm delete --purge) or remain silent on this matter?

 To satisfy these requirements, implementations of a CNAB package manager are expected to be able to store and retrieve state information.
 However, note that nothing in the CNAB specification tells _how or where_ this state information is to be stored.
 It is _not a requirement_ to store that state information inside of the invocation image.
 (In fact, this is discouraged.)